 Backpacking in Latin America is generally cheap.
-Not as cheap as Southeast Asia but still a lot cheaper than Australia, Europe, Africa and North America.
+Not as cheap as Southeast Asia but still a lot cheaper than Australia, Europe, Africa, and North America.
 Some places are a bit more expensive like Costa Rica and Chile.
-But on the other hand, there are countries like Bolivia and Nicaragua, which are dirty cheap.
-On average I would say, that you have to count with a monthly budget of about 1500 euros.
+But on the other hand, there are countries like Bolivia and Nicaragua, which are dirt cheap.
+On average I would say, that you have to count on a monthly budget of about 1500 euros.
 You can do it with less.
 But with that amount of money in mind, you can do every excursion you want.
-You don`t need to budget on the `more expensive trips` like the Galapagos Islands or visiting San Blas Islands.
-About Spanish lessons, they can be found really cheap in Latin America.
+You don`t need to budget for the `more expensive trips` like the Galapagos Islands or visiting San Blas Islands.
+About Spanish lessons, they can be found cheap in Latin America.
 Do you want to have guaranteed the best deal?
 Check out all the language programs that we offer.
 Because we have a best-price-guarantee with the language schools.
 It doesn`t cost you anything extra.

 In this article I have described what you should know for your backpacking trip through South America or Central America.
 But we have many more tips ready for you.
 Send us a message right away on WhatsApp and let`s talk about your interests and learning desire.
-I can help you find the right travel destination and language program that really suits you!
-In any case, you can make 100% free use of my personal guidance.
+I can help you find the right travel destination and language program that suits you!
+In any case, you can make 100% free use of my guidance.

 Do you have any tips that are not mentioned in this article?
 Let us and other students know in the comments!